Sundial: In the Southern Hemisphere

 A sundial at a particular latitude in one hemisphere must be reversed for use at the opposite latitude in the other hemisphere.
 A vertical direct south sundial in the Northern Hemisphere becomes a vertical direct north sundial in the Southern Hemisphere.
-To position a horizontal sundial correctly, one has to find true North or South.
+To position a horizontal sundial correctly, one has to find true north or south.
 The same process can be used to do both.
-The gnomon, set to the correct latitude, has to point to the true South in the Southern hemisphere as in the Northern Hemisphere it has to point to the true North.
+The gnomon, set to the correct latitude, has to point to the true south in the Southern Hemisphere as in the Northern Hemisphere it has to point to the true north.
 The hour numbers also run in opposite directions, so on a horizontal dial they run anticlockwise (US: counterclockwise) rather than clockwise.

 Sundials which are designed to be used with their plates horizontal in one hemisphere can be used with their plates vertical at the complementary latitude in the other hemisphere.
-For example, the illustrated sundial in Perth, Australia, which is at latitude 32 degrees South, would function properly if it were mounted on a south-facing vertical wall at latitude 58 (i.e. 90–32) degrees North, which is slightly further North than Perth, Scotland.
+For example, the illustrated sundial in Perth, Australia, which is at latitude 32° South, would function properly if it were mounted on a south-facing vertical wall at latitude 58° (i.e. 90° − 32°) North, which is slightly further north than Perth, Scotland.
 The surface of the wall in Scotland would be parallel with the horizontal ground in Australia (ignoring the difference of longitude), so the sundial would work identically on both surfaces.
-Correspondingly, the hour marks, which run counterclockwise on a horizontal sundial in the southern hemisphere, also do so on a vertical sundial in the northern hemisphere.
+Correspondingly, the hour marks, which run counterclockwise on a horizontal sundial in the Southern Hemisphere, also do so on a vertical sundial in the Northern Hemisphere.
 (See the first two illustrations at the top of this article.)
-On horizontal northern-hemisphere sundials, and on vertical southern-hemisphere ones, the hour marks run clockwise.
+On horizontal Northern Hemisphere sundials, and on vertical Southern Hemisphere ones, the hour marks run clockwise.

 Adjustments to calculate clock time from a sundial reading

 The most common reason for a sundial to differ greatly from clock time is that the sundial has not been oriented correctly or its hour lines have not been drawn correctly.
 For example, most commercial sundials are designed as horizontal sundials as described above.
-To be accurate, such a sundial must have been designed for the local geographical latitude and its style must be parallel to the Earth's rotational axis; the style must be aligned with true North and its height (its angle with the horizontal) must equal the local latitude.
+To be accurate, such a sundial must have been designed for the local geographical latitude and its style must be parallel to the Earth's rotational axis; the style must be aligned with true north and its height (its angle with the horizontal) must equal the local latitude.
 To adjust the style height, the sundial can often be tilted slightly "up" or "down" while maintaining the style's north-south alignment.